What are the responsibilities and job description for the PT - Instructor, Fire Science position at Arizona Western College?

 $26.89 per hour

-Teaches Firefighters I & II, Haz-Mat Awareness & Operation skills, and lectures for the Fire Programs, ensuring instruction adheres to all applicable regulating agencies and guidelines.
+Teaches Firefighter I & II, Haz-Mat Awareness & Operation skills, and lectures for the Fire Programs, ensuring instruction adheres to all applicable regulating agencies and guidelines.

 - Serves Students.
 Teach emergency services courses as assigned and oversee the daily program operations including project management and assigning reinforcement learning activities for students.

-- Supports Fire Programs leadership by coordinating regular program reviews to ensure effectiveness and alignment with the college mission and values as well as the community workforce needs.
+- Support Fire Programs leadership by coordinating regular program reviews to ensure effectiveness and alignment with the college mission and values as well as the community workforce needs.

-- Identifies student-learning outcomes, develop processes and tools for assessment, and incorporate student data to modify instructional materials.
+- Identify student-learning outcomes, develop processes and tools for assessment, and incorporate student data to modify instructional materials.
 Design, develop and update program curriculum as assigned.

-- Promotes emergency services programs through local, regional, and national partners.
+- Promote emergency services programs through local, regional, and national partners.
 Serve on local and state committees as directed by Fire Programs leadership.

-- Supports and participate in strategic initiatives and perform other duties as assigned.
+- Support and participate in strategic planning initiatives and performs other duties as assigned.

 - Certified Firefighter I & II